indra-institute-of-education/student-003-personal-speech-coach-using-ai/README.md

 Contributions are welcome!

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new branch.
-3. Commit your changes
+3. Commit your changes.
-4. Push to your branch
+4. Push to your branch.
-5. Open a Pull Request
+5. Open a Pull Request.

 ---